Learn about admissions and retention requirements for the different speech pathology and audiology programs.

-- As of September 2016, and beginning with the class that will enter the BA-MA program in fall of 2017, to maintain early admission status, an early admitted Calvin student must have:
+- Beginning with the class that will enter the BA-MA program in fall of 2018, to maintain early admission status an early admitted Calvin student must have:

-- Met the essential functions required to practice as a speech-language pathologist (see Essential Functions Requirements in the SPAUD student handbook for more information)
+- Met the essential functions required to practice as a speech-language pathologist.

 - Successfully completed a criminal background check, fingerprint check, and drug screen before entering the Speech Pathology MA program.